College of Education and Human Development

 Earn an undergraduate degree that prepares you to work with youth

-To earn a Bachelor of Science with a major in Youth Studies, undergraduate students enrolled at the University of Minnesota must complete YOST 1001 - Seeing Youth, Thinking Youth: Media, Popular Media, and Scholarship (3 Cr.)
+Note: To earn a Bachelor of Science with a major in Youth Studies, undergraduate students enrolled at the University of Minnesota must complete YOST 1001 - Seeing Youth, Thinking Youth: Media, Popular Media, and Scholarship (3 Cr.)
 Civic Life and Ethics, Online may be available.

 Earning an undergraduate career is more than passing classes and getting good grades.
 You're also learning the skills you will need in the workplace as a professional.
-In the Youth Studies program at the UMN School of Social Work, you will:
+In the youth studies BS program, you will:

 • Learn the history of how youth are treated in society, and what this means for their learning and growth